lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/contact-me.rst

 ..  container:: justify

-    You can support this webpage on |patreon| and get access to a dedicated Discord channel for 1 euro per month or by donating on |tipeee|.
+   You can support this webpage on |patreon| and access to a dedicated Discord channel.
+You can also donate on |tipeee|.

 .. |patreon| raw:: html